-If you’re considering solar for your home on the North Coast, this guide will break down everything you need to know about the solar tax credit, how much you can save, and how to claim it.
+If you’re considering solar for your home on the North Coast, this guide will break down everything you need to know about the solar tax credit, how much you can save, and how to claim it before it ends.

 What Is the Federal Solar Tax Credit?

-The solar tax credit is a federal incentive that encourages homeowners to install solar panels.
-It reduces your federal income tax liability by a percentage of your solar installation costs for the year you install your system.
+The solar tax credit reduces your federal income tax liability by a percentage of your solar installation costs for the year you install your system.
 Its value has changed over the years, but it’s currently worth 30% of your solar installation costs.

 The solar tax credit is available to almost any US taxpayer who installs grid-tied or off-grid solar panels on their home.
 It’s available for solar installations on existing homes, new construction, primary residences, and secondary residences/vacation homes.